NathStevo97/NathStevo97/README.md

 Programming-wise I'm learning about Golang at the moment, but generally I use Python as I have done since my time at university studying Physics; where I graduated with First Class Honours :mortar_board:

-- 🔭 I’m currently working on preparing for my Vault Certified Associate exam
+- 🔭 I’m currently working on preparing for my VCP Application Modernization exam
-- 🌱 I’m currently learning HashiCorp Vault & Golang!
+- 🌱 I’m currently learning more about HashiCorp Vault & Ansible.
 - :book: I'm currently reading The Subtle Art of Not Giving a F***
 - 😄 Pronouns: He/Him